exercism/v3/languages/python/exercises/concept/strings/.docs/instructions.md

 ### 1. Extract a message from a log line

-Implement a method to return a log line's message:
+Implement a function to return a log line's message:

 ```python
 extract_message("[ERROR]: Invalid operation")